carbon-io/carbond/docs/guide/collections.rst

 may be relevant).
 In general, ``context`` is simply assigned ``req.parameters`` and ``options`` is assigned ``config.options``.

-The :js:meth:`~carbond.collections.Collection.preInsertObjectOperation` method,
+The :js:func:`~carbond.collections.Collection.preInsertObjectOperation` method,
-for instance,
-validates that the ID property is not present in the object to be inserted into the collection.
+for instance, validates that the ID property is not present in the object to be inserted into the collection.
 Additionally, if :js:attr:`~carbond.collections.Collection.idGenerator` is present, it will call its ``generateId`` method and set the ID for the incoming object that will ultimately be passed to the operation handler method.

 It should be noted, that required parameters to an operation handler (``object`` in the case of ``insertObject(object, context, options)``) should remain in the